hluk/CopyQ/docs/faq.rst

 To fix this you can try following steps.

 1. Go to System Preferences -> Security & Privacy -> Privacy -> Accessibility
-   (or just search for "Allow apps to use Accessibility"),
+   (or just search for "Allow apps to use Accessibility").
-2. Click the unlock button,
+2. Click the unlock button.
 3. Select CopyQ from the list and remove it (with the "-" button).

 See also Issues `#1030 <https://github.com/hluk/CopyQ/issues/1030>`__ and `#1245 <https://github.com/hluk/CopyQ/issues/1245>`__.